mathe00/ulauncher-plugin-masscode-integration/README.md

    ```
 4. Restart **[Ulauncher](https://ulauncher.io)**.

+5. **Important:** After installation, it is highly recommended to configure the settings for the extension.
+You can do this by opening Ulauncher, navigating to the extensions section, and adjusting the preferences of the MassCode plugin/extension.
+This includes setting the path to your MassCode database and choosing how snippets should be handled (copy to clipboard, paste directly, etc.).

 That’s it!
 The plugin/extension is now installed, and you can start searching your MassCode snippets directly from **[Ulauncher](https://github.com/Ulauncher/Ulauncher)**.

 ## ✨ New: Ulauncher Plugin/Extension Text Tools